Ongoing

 Learnings

-• Static-first architectures can dramatically reduce backend load when domain structures are predictable.
+• Static-first architectures can scale surprisingly well when domain structures are predictable.

 year